The biggest public health threat in the world is not Ebola, AIDS, the Flu or having sex with Donald Trump. It’s MRSA.

 At that time, the national media was filled with outrageous stories about kids being killed by MRSA.
 However, they were almost all presented as isolated infections.

-The death of a single high school football player in Virginia named Ashton Bonds got a lot of attention for a while in 2007, prompting the closure of 21 schools.
+The death of a named Ashton Bonds got a lot of attention for a while in 2007, prompting the closure of 21 schools.
 Few Americans outside the health community were aware that the same superbug was also responsible for 16 simultaneous infections on one Texas high school football team.

 Because public health policy-makers declined to share that information.
 A decision which prevented hundreds of Texas parents from pondering this simple question: “Do I want my kid playing against an opposing football team on which 16 kids have MRSA?”